These 3D-printed igloos could take us one step closer to life on the moon

 Ballard says that while Icon had off-world architecture as a goal from its founding in 2018, this project may actually have broader relevance for how things get built back here on Earth.
 “By pushing the boundaries on the reliability, the resilience of the actual engineering and the machinery, by pushing the limits of autonomy, which we’re forced to do by thinking about the moon, it’s actually going to make construction on Earth even faster, even cheaper,” he says.

 BIG’s designs for the moon may also have an influence on architecture here, Ballard says.
 “The result is incredibly elegant.
-I can’t imagine that some of this space age architecture doesn’t cross-pollinate into what’s possible in Earth-based architecture.”
+I can’t imagine that some of this space-age architecture doesn’t cross-pollinate into what’s possible in Earth-based architecture.”